J&K: At least 12 dead, several injured in stampede at Vaishno Devi shrine

 Lieutenant Governor Manoj Sinha also announced ex-gratia of Rs 10 lakh for each of the deceased, and Rs 2 lakh for those injured.

 Prime Minister Narendra Modi said he was “extremely saddened” by the deaths, and offered his condolences to the victims’ families.
-Union Minister Jitendra Singh, minister of state in the Prime Minister’s Office, said Modi was “personally monitoring and keeping track” of the situation.
+Union minister Jitendra Singh, minister of state in the Prime Minister’s Office, said Modi was “personally monitoring and keeping track” of the situation.